 - Enlarged hands and feet, joint and bone pain, growth of the skull and headaches

 Diagnosing a Pituitary Tumor

-It is important you work with a specialist in the tri-state area who has experience in diagnosing and treating pituitary tumors.
+Your best approach is to work with a specialist in the tri-state area who has experience diagnosing and treating pituitary tumors.
 A person with a small pituitary tumor that secretes growth hormone may require a very different treatment plan than someone with a large non-secreting pituitary tumor.
-These nuances can have a large impact on which treatment option will be most effective for you, and working with an experienced NJ doctor will ensure you receive appropriate care.
+These nuances significantly impact which pituitary tumor treatment option will be most effective for you, and working with an experienced NJ doctor will ensure you receive appropriate care.

 At this point, you can appreciate how different pituitary tumors can be in their presentation and the symptoms they cause.
-This is why it is so important to work with a specialist in the tri-state area who can help diagnose your pituitary tumor properly, then work with you to develop an appropriate treatment plan.
-Treatment can include careful monitoring, medication, surgery, Gamma Knife radiosurgery or a combination approach.
+That’s why you should work with a specialist in the tri-state area who can help diagnose your pituitary tumor properly, then work with you to develop an appropriate treatment plan.
+Pituitary tumor treatment can include careful monitoring, medication, surgery, Gamma Knife radiosurgery or a combination approach.
 With so many factors to consider, an experienced doctor will be able to guide you along your treatment path.

-Once you find the doctor in NJ that is right for you, he or she will work with you to ensure you are comfortable at all stages along the way.
+Once you find the doctor in NJ that is right for you, they will work with you to ensure you are comfortable at all stages along the way.
 As you move forward through this process, be sure to maintain an open line of discussion with your doctor.
-He or she will be able to help you relate the information you learn on your own to your specific condition.
-Continue educating yourself about your condition and the pituitary treatment options available in NJ.
+They will be able to help you relate the information you learn on your own to your specific status.
+Continue educating yourself about your condition and the pituitary tumor treatment options available in NJ.
 This understanding will help you have peace of mind, allowing you to rest easy knowing your health is in good hands.